Press Freedom and Corruption in the Dock

 All four defendants are accused of “the grave crime of assassination,” according to the police indictment.
 Three of them — Kočner, Marček, and Szabó — are also charged with illegal possession of firearms.

-On Monday Marček pleaded guilty to all the charges against him.
+Marček pleaded guilty to all the charges against him on the opening day of the trial.
 In a lengthy and detailed testimony, he described how Szabó drove him to the couple’s house on the night of the murder, and how he shot both Martina and Jan dead.
-His testimony matched the picture pieced together by police, and reported by OCCRP and Investigace.cz, with one notable exception: he admitted that he had been the one to pull the trigger, rather than Szabó, as Andruskó’s testimony had led us to believe.
+His testimony largely matched the picture pieced together by police, and reported by OCCRP and Investigace.cz based on their findings, with one particularly notable exception: he admitted that he had been the one to pull the trigger, rather than Szabó, as Andruskó’s testimony had led us to believe.

 Szabó pleaded innocent to the murder, saying he and Marček had only been hired to “beat up” Kuciak and that they had discovered the couple’s bodies when he arrived at the house.
 He admitted to carrying an illegal weapon, however, saying he had merely forgotten to turn in his ammunition after leaving the police force.
-Zsuzsová also pleaded innocent, but withheld her full testimony until after Andruskó takes the stand as a witness on Tuesday.
+Zsuzsová also pleaded innocent.

 Kočner pleaded innocent to murder, but admitted to the charge of illegally carrying firearms.
 He, too, said this was just a result of forgetting to turn in his equipment after his time in the military.